francescoFH/CV/README.md

 ## Hobbies

 Running : Training for my first full marathon, the Richmond Marathon 2021.
-World traveling : Love to explore new countries and cultures.
+World Traveling : Love to explore new countries and cultures.
 Cooking : Going back to my Italian roots, love to spend time in the kitchen.